 Don’t get rid of the chair if the hydraulic system is down!
 It is possible to repair the gas cylinder and rebuild the lift mechanism in your office chair.

-To begin, remove the lift mechanism from your chair (which might take about an hour).
+Remove the lift mechanism from your chair (which might take about an hour).
 A pipe wrench with a long handle, needle nose pliers, and someone to help you with this is needed.

 Step 3: Press the tapered end of the cylinder into your chair seat to reassemble the new component.
 Oil the bearing and replace the previous washers on the piston rod.
 For a clean finish, secure the rod with the spring clip and brush away any excess oils.